albert752/TCGI-Practice-Memos/P1/README.md

 bridge name     bridge id               STP enabled     interfaces br1             8000.fefd00000700       no              eth0
                                                         eth1
                                                         eth2
 ```
 As we can see the spanning tree protocol is not enabled (we don't have any loop
 topolgy so it is not needed).
 The interfaces `eth0`, `eth1` and `eth2` are
 assigned to the br1 as shown on the instructions diagram.
+The same happens with
+the other switches, L2 and L3.

 ## Author